 Innovation.
 Because we investigate the effects of board diversity on firm innovation, research and development (R&D) expenses are used as a proxy for innovation.
-We believe this reflects decisions made by directors to allocate resources to innovation, and previous literature has established that a firm's R&D intensity is an appropriate proxy for the firm's innovation (Balkin et al., 2000; Hitt et al., 1997; Hoskisson et al., 2002; O'Brien, 2003).
-Consistent with this research, innovation is measured by research and development (R&D) intensity, and we operationalize this as a firm's reported R&D expenditures divided by sales.
+We believe this reflects decisions made by directors to allocate resources to innovation, and previous literature has established that a firm's R&D intensity is an appropriate proxy for the firm's innovation (Balkin, Markman and Gomez-Mejia, 2000; Hitt, Hoskisson and Kim, 1997; Hoskisson, Hitt, Johnson and Grossman, 2002; O'Brien, 2003).
+Consistent with this research, innovation is measured by R&D intensity, and we operationalize this as a firm's reported research and development (R&D) expenditures divided by sales.

-However, a firm's innovativeness 'will manifest itself not in the absolute magnitude of R&D intensity, but rather in the firm's R&D intensity relative to industry rivals' (O'Brien, 2003, p.
+However, a firm's innovativeness "will manifest itself not in the absolute magnitude of R&D intensity, but rather in the firm's R&D intensity relative to industry rivals" (O'Brien, 2003, p.
 422).
-Thus, adjusting for the effect of industry is also important (Heeley et al., 2006).
+Thus, adjusting for the effect of industry is also important (Heeley, King and Covin, 2006).
 Therefore, we subtract the industry average R&D expenditures from firm R&D expenditures, using data in COMPUSTAT, recorded in millions of dollars in 2003.
-Then, this value is divided by net sales in millions of dollars in 2003 to control for the effects of firm size in R&D expenditures that influence its outcomes (Balkin et al., 2000; Hitt et al., 1997) and to avoid 'problems of an artificial relationship with firm size' (Hitt et al., 1997, p.
+Then, this value is divided by net sales in millions of dollars in 2003 to control for the effects of firm size in R&D expenditures that influence its outcomes (Balkin et al., 2000; Hitt et al., 1997) and to avoid "problems of an artificial relationship with firm size" (Hitt et al., 1997, p.
 778).

 When R&D was missing, the values were first searched for in Compact D. Five missing values were gathered.
 Because firms are required to report R&D expenses, missing values indicate negligible expenditures.
-Thus, following previous research, missing R&D values were set equal to zero (Henderson et al., 2006; O'Brien, 2003; Opler et al.,

-1999).
-This method avoids biasing results by excluding firms with small R&D expenditures (Himmelberg et al., 1999; O'Brien, 2003).
+Thus, following previous research, missing R&D values were set equal to zero (Henderson, Miller and Hambrick, 2006; O'Brien, 2003; Opler, Pinkowitz, Stulz and Williamson, 1999).
+This method avoids biasing results by excluding firms with small R&D expenditures (Himmelberg, Hubbard and Palia, 1999; O'Brien, 2003).

-Firm reputation.
+Firm Reputation.
 Firm reputation scores were obtained from the 2004 Fortune Corporate Reputation Survey, which covers firms for the year 2003.
 Fortune's most admired companies survey is one of the best known indices of reputation and has been used extensively in reputation research (Black et al., 2000; Fombrun, 1996).
-Executives rate companies in their own industries on a scale from poor (0) to excellent (10) based on eight attributes of performance: quality of management; quality of products; perceptions of innovativeness; long-term investment value; financial soundness; ability to attract, develop, and keep people; responsibility to the community and environment; and wise use of corporate resources.
+Executives rate companies in their own industries on a scale from poor (0) to excellent (10) based on eight attributes of performance: quality of management, quality of products, perceptions of innovativeness, long-term investment value, financial soundness, ability to attract, develop, and keep people, responsibility to the community and environment, and wise use of corporate resources.